AchiniP/scoreboard-api/README.md

-# scoreboard-api
+# scoreboard-API

-An Node JS based Rest API which will provide high score board for a game
+A Node JS (Express) based Rest API which will provide a high scoreboard for a game
 ### Prerequisites

 - NodeJS (V16)